 The length of time it takes to resolve a partition action varies greatly depending on the complexity of each case.
 Best case scenario, it is possible to reach a settlement agreement in as short as a few months.
 However, in a worst case scenario where the partition is hotly contested by other parties, it may take a year or two (rarely longer) for the partition action to be completed.
-An efficient and experienced partition attorney serving Napa County can help you achieve a resolution in your partition case in the most time-efficient manner possible.
+An efficient and experienced partition attorney serving St. Helena can help you achieve a resolution in your partition case in the most time-efficient manner possible.

 Who Can File a Partition Action?

-The laws in Napa County, and throughout California, are that there are four distinct types of co-ownership: joint tenancy (with rights of survivorship), tenancy in common, partnership, and community property.
+The laws in St. Helena, and throughout California, are that there are four distinct types of co-ownership: joint tenancy (with rights of survivorship), tenancy in common, partnership, and community property.
 Any real estate owned by joint tenants, tenants in common, or under a partnership is subject to partition law.
 Community property, however, is not.
 Property that has been purchased by spouses during the course of their marriage is community property, and therefore does not fall under the umbrella of partition law, unless it was already distributed to the former marital partners in the divorce.
 A family law attorney with experience in division of community property can assist in such scenarios.